nab43/my-portfolio.-eg.-JaneDoe-portfolio/html_finalprojimages/readme.md

-this has all the images used in the project
+this has all the images used in the project.